generiekzaakafhandelcomponent/Basisprocessen/blueprints/example-blueprint/README.md

-# Example blueprint
+# Vergunningsaanvraag
-This is an example blueprint that exists as a point of reference for the structure when creating blueprints.
+This is a generic process for permit applications